VSpitzer/Stochastic-day-ahead-lot-sizing/README.md

 # Stochastic-day-ahead-lot-sizing
-Open-access data for reproductibility of the numerical experiments in the article "Day-ahead lot-sizing under uncertainty: An application to green hydrogen production"
+Open-access data for reproducibility of the numerical experiments in the article "Day-ahead lot-sizing under uncertainty: An application to green hydrogen production"

 In Data:
   - The "grid_price" file indicates the hourly electricity prices over the year 2016 in France.